PhilippeMarcMeyer/LittleToaster/README.md

 v 0.01 : Ugly first experiment
-v 0.10 : Better css inpired by minimalistic toast that appear below the Chrome tabs
+v 0.10 : Better css inpired by minimalistic toast that appear below the Chrome tabs v 0.15 : Multiple toasts at the same time.
+No more arguments

-Todo : Create the divs dynamicaly with unique ids